tbrowder/DateTime-US/README.md

 NAME
 ====

-DateTime::US - Provides timezone and DST infomation for the US
+DateTime::US - Provides timezone and DST infomation for US states and territories

 SYNOPSIS
 ========